The jinko programming language

 system as much as possible.

-This chapter contains information regarding how to program in jinko
+This chapter contains information regarding how to program in jinko.

 Inside, you will find out how the type-system works, how it compares to other